At a glance: cultured pearls

 Pearl oyster aquaculture (photo: Mikimoto)

 Unlike those that occur in nature, cultured pearls get formed with human intervention and care.
-This process is usually on a farm that specialises in harvesting gem-quality pearls.
-In these farms, workers keep the freshwater mussel’s shell open.
-They cut small slits into the mantle tissue and then insert small pieces of shell into the openings.
-Doing so activates the oyster to respond to the irritant.
+This process takes place on a farm that specialises in harvesting gem-quality pearls.
+At these farms, workers keep up high standards of sustainability; this includes ensuring the conditions of the water are consistently optimal and looking after the freshwater oyster so it stays healthy.
+They carefully create openings in the soft mantle tissue and place tiny shell pieces inside.
+This prompts the oyster to react, rolling the shell pieces around to form a pearl.

 Freshwater pearls

 This variety is harvested from oysters living in lakes and rivers.
 Generally, freshwater pearls have a body colour of white, cream, yellow, orange, pink or purple.
 The market tends to offer specimens ranging from 3.0 mm up to 10.0 mm, and ones that are any larger are considered to be extraordinary.
-Much of the contemporary world’s supply comes from China.
+Currently, much of the world’s supply comes from China.

 Freshwater Pearl Mussel, a critically endangered species in nature